jsplumb/jsplumb/doc/wiki/groups.md

 #### Getting the members of a Group

-- **getMembers()** - Note that this is a method on the Group object, which you either got back from a call to `addGroup` on a jsPlumb instance, which you retrieved from a jsPlumb instance using `getGroup(groupId)`.
+- **getMembers()** - Note that this is a method on the Group object, which you either got back from a call to `addGroup` on a jsPlumb instance, or you retrieved from a jsPlumb instance using `getGroup(groupId)`.